eventbrite/javascript/general/README.md

 ```

-Applying this pattern provides more robust maintenance and traceability (in debugging) over time and uses the basic structures of the language in a more formal way (ternaries are used under the assumption that we need a value).

-This correlates as well with a defined state and later on if needed altering such state instead of having an default state that is dynamic.
+This pattern uses the basic structures of the language in a more formal way, because the use of ternaries presumes that a value is required.
+Our suggested approach enables traceability when debugging and more robust maintenance over time.
+It also correlates with a defined state and lends itself to future alteration if required, instead of having a default state that is dynamic.

 #### Case study